ahessl/Final/README.md

         select(!!as.name(names(dataFiles[[i]])[1]), Date, !!as.name(timecol), if(is_F)newcolname else tempcolname,    everything())
    }
 ```
-This code consolidates all of the data from a particular sample location into a singular file.
+This code consolidates all of the data from each sample location into a singular file, ie. all of the samples taken from BROYLES will be appended into a file called "BROYLES.csv".
 ```
     filepattern <- "\\S+?_"
       locations <- c()